hirotaka-nagashima/expiration-date-analyzer/README.md

 # Expiration Date Analyzer
-Estimates expiration date using word co-occurrence.
+Estimates expiration date of documents using word co-occurrence.

 ## Why I was born
 Have you seen an expired tweet on Twitter?
 Expiration date can be used to filter such documents.